ArnuldOnData/rshiny/Hello World/Flask/README.md

  # Creating a virtual environment

  I don't like to pollute systemwide installation of Python.
 Unless there is a package I am gonna use everyday (**iPython** e.g.), for general day-to-day stuff, I like to keep the systemwide Python untouched.
-When we want to play with a lot of stuff, we break and re-install lot of stuff and Virtual environments are great for such kind of work.
+When we want to play with a lot of stuff, we break and re-install lot of stuff and virtual environments are great for such kind of work.
 Sure it takes more space but it keeps your Python installation and your OS clean.

  As of Python 3.5, **venv** is the recommended tool for creatin virtual environments.
-Open a terminal or X-terminal and do this:
+These three tools are needed, you can install them using your package manager: Python, venv and pip.
+Then open a terminal or X-terminal and do this:

  `Python -m venv flask-hello`